-A programme of continuing investment in research equipment within the School has provided research laboratories that complement the state of the art facilities that support our four research themes, postgraduate and undergraduate programmes - all have access to research equipment that is at the forefront of technology.
+A programme of continuing investment in research equipment within the School has provided research laboratories that complement the state of the art facilities that support our four research groups, postgraduate and undergraduate programmes - all have access to research equipment that is at the forefront of technology.

 In the process development area, a ChemSpeed SLT 106 Synthesiser platform integrated with LC, GCMS and an HEL Simular Reaction Calorimeter underpin research programmes and also support industrial users.
-The Materials Research Group were the first in the UK to be able to carry out nanocharacterisation with a state-of-the-art Hysitron (nano-indentation) Triboindenter.
+The Advanced Materials Research Group were the first in the UK to be able to carry out nanocharacterisation with a state-of-the-art Hysitron (nano-indentation) Triboindenter.

 Multidisciplinary collaborations result in School research being undertaken across the University including the disciplines of Medicine, Biology and Agriculture.
 The importance of the 3-dimensional cell culture studies have been established through the use of nano-structured macro-porous cell-support materials applied to bone and cartilage tissue engineering, showing that the behaviour of cells is dependent on the size and functionality of their confinement environment.

 Research is underway with the Centre for Life on tissue engineering for embryonic heart development and with the Medical School on how cells bond with nanotopographical surfaces.
 Discoveries in tissue engineering led to Bio-Process Intensification using Bio-microreactors which used in the intensification of antibiotics, enzymes and bioremediation.

 More recently, the significance of Agro-process intensification in biomass and crop yield has been demonstrated.
 Facilities are now available for plant growth under controlled conditions, combining the discoveries in Bioprocess intensification with plant biology.